Mahmud0808/Iconify/README.md

   3. Grant SuperSU/root permission for SystemUI from KernelSU app

+  4. Disable `Unmount modules` option if it's available in the app

-  4. Reboot your device to get the modules installed successfully
+  5. Reboot your device to get the modules installed successfully

-  5. Now follow the installation steps of magisk users and voila!
+  6. Now follow the installation steps of magisk users and voila!

   > [!TIP]
   >